GlobalFoundries and GM Announc - GuruFocus.com

 MALTA, N.Y. and DETROIT, Feb.
-09, 2023 (GLOBE NEWSWIRE) -- General Motors Co. (: GM) and GlobalFoundries ( GFS) (GF) today announced a strategic, long-term agreement establishing a dedicated capacity corridor exclusively for GM’s chip supply.
-Through this first-of-its-kind agreement, GF will manufacture for GM’s key chip suppliers at GF’s advanced semiconductor facility in upstate New York bringing a critical process to the U.S.
+9, 2023 /PRNewswire/ -- General Motors Co.
+(NYSE: GM) and GlobalFoundries (NASDAQ: GFS) (GF) today announced a strategic, long-term agreement establishing a dedicated capacity corridor exclusively for GM's chip supply.
+Through this first-of-its-kind agreement, GF will manufacture for GM's key chip suppliers at GF's advanced semiconductor facility in upstate New York bringing a critical process to the U.S.

 This agreement supports GM's strategy to reduce the number of unique chips needed to power increasingly complex and tech-laden vehicles.
 With this strategy, chips can be produced in higher volumes and are expected to offer better quality and predictability, maximizing high value content creation for the end customer.